 • Other unexpected situations

-This level of coverage doesn’t cover for the expenses of home improvement or upgrading according to the current building standards and codes.
-However, it is possible to include these additional expenses by purchasing the additional policy that directly addresses these additional costs.
+This level of coverage doesn’t cover the expenses of home improvement or upgrading according to the current building standards and codes.
+However, it is possible to include these additional expenses by purchasing an additional policy that directly addresses these extra costs.
 Many home insurance companies offer extended home insurance policies that cover the expenses of rebuilding the home even over the limit.
 Still, this coverage covers only a certain percentage over the limit.

 Benefits of Home Insurance

-In case you’ve experienced loss or damage to your home, and you need to repair or rebuild it, your home insurance covers the expenses.
-The best thing about home insurance policies is that they are generally flexible and offer a wide range of covers that are designed to cover many different and individual needs of policyholders.
+If you’ve experienced loss or damage to your home and need to repair or rebuild it, your home insurance covers the expenses.
+The best thing about home insurance policies is that they are generally flexible and offer a wide range of covers designed to cover many different and individual needs of policyholders.
 You can choose to cover only your home or your contents.
-If you ask us at Market Pro Secure for advice, we’d recommend that you combine the two to ensure your peace of mind.
+If you ask us at Market Pro Secure for advice, we’d recommend combining the two to ensure your peace of mind.
 If you choose to do so, here is how insuring your home and contents benefits you:

-• You can enjoy your peace of mind knowing that 95% of claims are covered by your home insurance policy.
+• You can enjoy peace of mind knowing that your home insurance policy covers 95% of claims.

-• You can customize and tailor your home insurance policy to better suit not only your needs but the needs of your family.
+• You can customize and tailor your home insurance policy to suit your needs and your family’s.

-• The combination of home and personal belongings insurance offers a high level of flexibility.
+• The combination of home and personal belongings insurance offers high flexibility.
 There’s a wide range of different options to choose from.

-• You can spread the cost of your policy on a monthly basis without any additional or extra charges.
+• You can spread the cost of your policy every month without any additional or extra charges.

-• If you need to make a claim, the insurance companies offer 24/7 customer support that can back you up at any time.
+• If you need to make a claim, the insurance companies offer 24/7 customer support to help you anytime.

 Best Home Insurance Companies